 Dr. Pierce was born in Glen Cove, New York on March 4, 1927.
 He received an AB in 1948 from Harvard College and an MD in 1952 from Harvard Medical School.
 An outstanding athlete, Dr. Pierce played on the Harvard College football, basketball, and lacrosse teams.
 He was the first African American college football player to play a game below the Mason Dixon line when his Harvard team met the University of Virginia, an all-white University, in 1947.
 Sixty years later, on October 1, 2007, the University of Virginia awarded him the Vivian Pinn Distinguished Lecturer’s Award, which honors lifetime achievement in the field of health disparities.

-Dr. Pierce has published more than 180 books, articles, and reviews, primarily on extreme environments, racism, media, and sports medicine.
-He has taken many professional trips to Antarctica, where a peak bears his name (Pierce Peak).
+Dr. Pierce published more than 180 books, articles, and reviews, primarily on extreme environments, racism, media, and sports medicine.
+He took many professional trips to Antarctica, where a peak bears his name (Pierce Peak).
 His numerous awards include those from the National Medical Association, American Psychiatric Association, Black Psychiatrists of America, and the World Psychiatric Association.
-In addition, he has won national and international awards for film production.
+In addition, he won national and international awards for film production.
 He was also the subject of a book entitled "Race and Excellence: My Dialogue with Chester Pierce" by Ezra E.H.
 Griffith published in 1998.

 In 2002, Dr. Pierce organized a groundbreaking "African Diaspora" international conference that brought together psychiatrists of African descent from all over the globe to discuss common issues and challenges.
 His vision for an international psychiatry effort at MGH was realized in 2003 with the founding of the MGH Division of International Psychiatry.
 The Division was renamed in 2009 as the Chester M. Pierce, MD Division of Global Psychiatry in Dr. Pierce’s honor.
 To read more about Dr. Pierce and the creation of Division, click here to download “Mindscapes”, the Department of Psychiatry’s newsletter.